okfn/opendefinition/about/index.markdown

 ## Who's Behind This

-The first version of the Open Definition was developed by [Open Knowledge](http://www.okfn.org) with substantial input from other interested parties (see acknowledgements section below).
+The first version of the Open Definition was developed by [Open Knowledge International](http://www.okfn.org) with substantial input from other interested parties (see acknowledgements section below).
 The project now has its own [Advisory Council](/advisory-council) who oversee the development of the definition and associated materials.
 However as detailed on the [participate](/participate) page the project is community-based and anyone can participate.
 Individuals and organizations who would be interested in becoming members of the 'Advisory Council' and help 'curate' the definition over the longer-term are especially welcome.

 ## Acknowledgments